MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

 ```
 To deserialize the model, switch to a newer server or consider upgrading the older remote server.
 As a best practice, it helps when all servers and client apps are at the same functional level.

-### 5. azureml-model-management-sdk only supports up to 3 aruguments as the input of the web service
+### 5. azureml-model-management-sdk only supports up to 3 arguments as the input of the web service

 When consuming the web services using python, sending multiple variables (more than three) as inputs of consume() or the alias function is returning KeyError or TypeError.
 Alternative: use DataFrames as the input type.